LinLinHua/LinLinHua.github.io/_posts/2021-09-01-gans-regression-paper.md

 ---
 layout: post # Do not change
-category: [Machine Learning] # Project categories
+category: [ml] # Project categories
 title: "Co-authored: Multi-Output Regression with GANs (MOR-GANs)" # Title from paper
 date:   2021-09-01 10:00:00 +0100 # Date from resume
-author: LinLinHua # Your author nick
+author: LilyHua # Your author nick
 nextPart: _posts/2025-11-13-intent-classification-lstm.md
 # Links to your next project
 # prevPart: (This is your first project post, so no prevPart)